IhorHorchakov/spring-security-jwt-authentication/README.md

 If JWT is present, the BearerTokenAuthenticationFilter passes JWT to AuthenticationManager for verification.
 AuthenticationManager decodes checks whether it is valid using JwtAuthenticationProvider.
-If token is not valid the filter returns 403 access denied response, otherwise a target resource gets accessed.
+If token is not valid the filter returns 401Unauthorized response, otherwise a target resource gets accessed.

 #### AuthenticationManager